Geometry-preserving and interpretable dimension reduction for compositional data: Compositional KDR formulation ( )

 \section{Compositional KDR formulation (\cref{sec:compositional-kdr})}

 This section provides technical details about our CKDR method given in \cref{sec:compositional-kdr}.
+In Section~\ref{sec:supp-kdr-sdrproof} we provide the proof of Proposition~\ref{thm:sdr-population-guarantee}.
+Section~\ref{sec:supp-kdr-pullback} provides the compatibility result between our target-domain formulation and the prior KDR development (Remark~\ref{rmk:re-embedding}).
+In Section~\ref{sec:supp-vv-kdr-proofs} we prove the results on the intrinsic predictive model of KDR, introduced in \cref{sec: vv-krr}.
 Note that the results in this section can naturally extend to general Euclidean settings, including the classical Stiefel manifold and beyond.
-In Section~\ref{sec:supp-kdr-sdrproof} we provide the proof of \cref{thm:sdr-population-guarantee}.
-Section~\ref{sec:supp-kdr-pullback} provides the compatibility result with the prior KDR development (\cref{rmk:re-embedding}).
-In Section~\ref{sec:supp-vv-kdr-proofs} we prove the results on the intrinsic predictive model of KDR (given in \cref{sec: vv-krr}).

 We begin with a key equality regarding the conditional covariance operator $\s_{YY|X}$, which holds whenever the kernel $k_\cx$ is characteristic \citep{fukumizuKernelDimensionReduction2009}: